billsioros/billsioros.github.io/content/posts/heart-disease-prediction.md

 Based on our exploratory data analysis (EDA), we have already drawn the following conclusions:

-- We will [OneHotEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) to encode our categorical features.
+- We will employ [OneHotEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) to encode our categorical features.
 - Numerical features are not normally distributed and contain outliers.
 To address this we will employ [RobustScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html).
 - We will only consider models that are robust to multicollinearity.
 Our candidate models will be [`SVC`](https://scikit-learn.org/stable/modules/svm.html), [`RandomForestClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) and [`XGBoost`](https://xgboost.readthedocs.io/en/stable/).